-At an international level, the Company has prioritized and optimized its business units.
-The global operations team is focused on the production and manufacturing of the company's Aureus branded products and proprietary finished products across cosmetics and pharmaceuticals designations.
+At an international level, the Company has prioritized and optimized its operations to focus on the Company's long term pharmaceutical pipeline.
+Additionally, the international team is focused on the production and manufacturing of the company's Aureus branded products and proprietary finished products across cosmetics and pharmaceuticals designations and supporting the company's Canadian operations.
+Furthermore, the company continues to expand its international footprint through strategic partnerships and has completed commercial transactions into 19 countries.
 The activity and status of specific brands and across select regions is outlined below: